First Time User? Sign Up Now

 Mature B-cell non-Hodgkin lymphomas include:

 Both Burkitt leukemia and Burkitt lymphoma have been linked to infection with the Epstein-Barr virus (EBV), although EBV infection is more likely to occur in patients in Africa than in the United States.
-Burkitt and Burkitt-like lymphoma/leukemia are diagnosed when a sample of tissue is checked and a certain change to the MYCgene is found.
+Burkitt lymphoma/leukemia is diagnosed when a sample of tissue is checked and a certain change to the MYCgene is found.

 Lymphoblastic lymphoma is a type of lymphoma that mainly affects T-cell lymphocytes.
 It usually forms in the mediastinum (the area behind the breastbone).
 This causes trouble breathing, wheezing, trouble swallowing, or swelling of the head and neck.
 It may spread to lymph nodes, bone, bone marrow, skin, the CNS, abdominal organs, and other areas.
 Lymphoblastic lymphoma is a lot like acute lymphoblastic leukemia (ALL).